ChainsawGarden/Cataclysm-DDA-DF/doc/COMPILING/COMPILING.md

 A more comprehensive alternative is:

-    make -j2 TILES=1 SOUND=1 RELEASE=1 USE_HOME_DIR=1
+    make -j2 TILES=1 SOUND=1 RELEASE=1 LUA=1 USE_HOME_DIR=1

 The -j2 flag means it will compile with two parallel processes.
 It can be omitted or changed to -j4 in a more modern processor.
-If there is no desire to have sound, those flags can also be omitted.
+If there is no desire to use lua or have sound, those flags can also be omitted.
 The USE_HOME_DIR flag places the user files, like configurations and saves, into the home folder, making it easier for backups, and can also be omitted.